Tyler Clutts

-Tyler Clutts (born November 9, 1984) is a former American football fullback in the National Football League for the Cleveland Browns, Chicago Bears, Houston Texans, Miami Dolphins and Dallas Cowboys.
-He played college football at Fresno State University.
+Tyler Clutts (born November 9, 1984) is an American former professional football player who was a fullback in the National Football League (NFL) for the Cleveland Browns, Chicago Bears, Houston Texans, Miami Dolphins and Dallas Cowboys.
+He played college football for the Fresno State Bulldogs.

 Early years

 Clutts attended Clovis High School, where he was a two-way player at quarterback and defensive end.
 As a senior, he registered 2,383 passing yards, 19 passing touchdowns and 16 rushing touchdowns.
 He led the team to an 11–2 record and the Yosemite Division Large School championship.
 He compiled a total of 2,383 passing yards, 19 passing touchdowns and 16 rushing touchdowns.
 He received The Fresno Bee's football player of the year and all-conference defensive end honors.

 As a senior, he was the top-ranked wrestler in the state of California at 215 pounds.

 College career

 Clutts accepted a football scholarship from Fresno State University, with the intention of playing the linebacker position.
 As a redshirt freshman, he was a backup linebacker and defensive end, appearing in all 12 games.
 He played mainly on special teams, collecting 19 defensive tackles (4 for loss) and 2 sacks.

 As a sophomore, he started all 13 games at defensive end, posting 52 tackles (sixth on the team), 12 tackles for loss (second on the team), 7 sacks (tied for the team lead), 3 passes defensed and blocked an extra point attempt.
 He had 7 tackles and 2 sacks against the University of Nevada, Reno.

 As a junior, he tallied 37 tackles (eighth on the team), 9 tackles for loss, 7 quarterback sacks (led the team), one forced one fumble and one interception.
 As a senior, he appeared in all 13 games, recording 64 tackles (fourth on the team), 9.5 tackles for loss (led the team), 7.5 sacks (led the team), 2 fumble recoveries and 3 passes defensed.

 He finished his college career with 172 tackles (34.5 for loss), 23.5 sacks (tied for third in school history).